Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 8

-Upon being suspended or vacating an office, an officer must render to the Executive Board within three days all materials concerning the Party he has in his possession.
+Upon being suspended or vacating an office, an officer must render to the Executive Board within three days all records and assets of the Party he has in his possession.

 ### Section 9